Spring Garden Revival

 Post-Removal Site Restoration & Stormwater Management in Compliance with Concord's MS4 Program

-After brush removal, site restoration must comply with Concord’s MS4 permit under the Clean Water Act.
-Immediate erosion control is vital, especially on glacial till/clay soils.
+After brush removal, immediate site restoration is required to comply with Concord's MS4 permit under the Clean Water Act.
+Erosion control is critical on glacial till/clay soils—use mulching, erosion blankets, and native grass seeding.
 Protect storm drains from sediment and debris, following MassDEP Stormwater Standards.
-Restore sites with native MA shrubs, grasses, and forbs adapted to local soils.
-Amend compacted soils with organic matter and use mulching or erosion control blankets on slopes.
-Equipment should be staged away from sensitive areas, and daily cleanup prevents debris migration.
-Monitor for invasive regrowth (buckthorn, bittersweet) and maintain restored areas for at least 1-2 years.
-Herbicide use requires a licensed applicator per MA Dept of Agricultural Resources.
+Restore sites with native shrubs and trees adapted to local soils.
+Monitor for invasive regrowth (buckthorn, bittersweet) for 1-2 years and maintain restored areas.
+For environmental compliance and restoration support:

 Storm Debris Management & Emergency Response Coordination with Concord